Drag13/drag13.github.io/src/posts/rescript-react-vite-guide/content.md

 }
 ```

 This code sets up your React app to render within the "app" element in your HTML file.
 If the element with id `app` will not be found, you will see an error in console.
+This is the first time we see a ReScript here.
+I am using the pattern matching to conditionally render the app if `#app` exists and what is very cool - ReScript helps me to handle unhappy cases.

 ## Step 7: Connect ReScript to index.html
 In the `index.html` file located in the project root, change the `<script>` tag's src attribute from `/main.js` to `./src/index.bs.js.`

-This change ensures that your ReScript code will be compiled and included in your project correctly.
+This change ensures that your ReScript code will be included in your project correctly.

 ## Step 8: Start ReScript and Vite
 To start your development environment, open two separate terminal windows and run the following commands: